 Electricity in Bermuda is 110 volts, 60 cycles (Hz).
 Local sockets fit American plugs (two flat prongs with a round ground).
 Converters to change European plugs to fit U.S.-style sockets can be purchased locally but are hard to find and very expensive.

 Bermuda is considered to be a low threat for both crime and terrorism by the U.S. Government.
 There have been several incidences of tourists staying at guesthouses who have had their rooms broken into and their wallets, cash and other items being stolen.
 The Consulate recommends that visitors safeguard their belongings and not leave anything of value in hotel rooms.
-Further information can be found in the Consular Information Sheet for Bermuda.
+Further information can be found in the Country Information for Bermuda.

 Bermuda is on Atlantic Standard Time (AST).
 The time difference between New York City and Bermuda is one (1) hour.
 Therefore, when it is 12:00 noon in New York City, it is 1:00 pm in Bermuda.
 London is four (4) hours ahead; therefore, when it is 12:00 noon in Bermuda, it is 4:00 pm in London.